foliclient/FoliClientInstaller/README.md

 ## Installation Instructions

-Terrible video tutorial: https://youtu.be/bCiTwZmqE7A
+Terrible video tutorial: https://youtu.be/bCiTwZmqE7A (Note that the tutorial shows downloading the 'source code' folder, but as of Foli Client Installer 1.1.0, the exe is released as a standalone file on the Releases page)

 1. Create a **fresh** profile/instance of Minecraft.
 If using the default launcher, it is recommended to create a different installation directory for the profile you will be using for Foli Client. **I strongly suggest using MultiMC**, as it makes it easy to manage multiple Minecraft profiles, and allows you to install Fabric with one click.
 2. Install [Fabric](https://fabricmc.net/). **Do not install Fabric API**, as the appropriate version is included in the modpack.
-3. Download the latest release from the [Releases](https://github.com/ablazingeboy/FoliClientInstaller/releases) page, and unzip it. **Do not move any of the files from the folder where they were unzipped.**
+3. Download the latest release from the [Releases](https://github.com/ablazingeboy/FoliClientInstaller/releases) page.
+If on Windows, download the .exe file.
+If on MacOS or Linux, download the 'source code' zip and unzip it.
+Do not move any of the files from the folder where they were unzipped.
 4. Run the installer for your OS (`FoliClientInstaller.exe` for Windows, and `FoliClientInstaller.py`\* for other platforms).
 When prompted, paste in the **full filepath** of your Minecraft install directory (e.g. `C:\Users\ABlazingEBoy\Documents\MinecraftDirectory` on Windows or  `/Users/ABlazingEBoy/Documents/MinecraftDirectory` on Mac)
 5. After you start up Foli Client, **make sure to apply the two included resource packs.
 Foli Client Specific Textures should always be on top of your resourcepack list for the client to look correct**
 6. Enjoy Foli Client!